Canon 1D Mark II N vs 20D

 |Canon 1D Mark II« »||Y||-||-||-||-||-||1.1||-||-||-||Canon 1D Mark II|

 |Canon 1Ds Mark II« »||Y||-||-||-||-||-||2.0||-||-||-||Canon 1Ds Mark II|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark II N and the 20D have been discontinued, but can regularly be found used on eBay.
 The 20D was replaced by the Canon 30D, while the 1D Mark II N was followed by the Canon 1D Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D Mark II N vs 20D

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark II N or the Canon 20D – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.